genma123/nodeJSBootcampReactWorkshop/README.md

 I would like to think that the two Redux examples are self-explanatory, but please post an issue if there's something you don't understand.

 I suppose my next step would be to use Axios.
-I believe that would mostly be a refinement of the redux-sage example.
+I believe that would mostly be a refinement of the redux-saga example.

 ### Note about error-handling
 You may notice these examples lack error-handling.
 As my original non-Redux example did no error-handling, I decided there was no urgent need to include it in the Redux examples.
 I apologize to any who might frown on such an omission.